Institutional Review Board

 News & Events

-Smith College is now using the Mentor IRB system for IRB protocol submission and management.
-Please refer to the Application Process page for more information about preparing and submitting a proposal through the new system.
+Smith College is using the Mentor IRB system for IRB protocol submission and management.
+New researchers are encouraged to make an appointment to meet with the IRB Coordinator, Sherry Wingfield and she will help advise you on the approval process, required documents, best practices, and more.
+Please refer to the Application Process page for more information about preparing and submitting a proposal through the system.

 Submit Your Workshop Requests

-The Smith College IRB is currently gauging interest in educational workshops for groups of faculty, staff, or students who want to learn more about the IRB review process and ask questions related to their planned research involving human subjects.
-If you are interested in this type of workshop, please contact the IRB coordinator or Lauren Duncan, IRB chair.
+The Smith College IRB will provide educational workshops for groups of faculty, staff or students who want to learn more about the IRB review process and ask questions related to their planned research involving human subjects.
+If you are interested in this type of workshop, please contact the IRB coordinator or Nnamdi Pole, IRB chair.

 Principles of Ethical Research Involving Humans